UK signals ready to use force to keep Strait open

 Britain shut Iran's embassy in London and expelled all its staff after the British Embassy in Tehran was attacked last November by a crowd angry at British sanctions.
 Britain also closed its Tehran embassy and evacuated its staff.

-Hammond, appointed to the job last October, made his first trip to Washington as defence secretary as President Barack Obama unveiled a new defence strategy in line with Pentagon plans to cut spending after a decade of war.
+Hammond, appointed to the job last October, made his first trip to Washington as defense secretary as President Barack Obama unveiled a new defense strategy in line with Pentagon plans to cut spending after a decade of war.

 British troops fought alongside Americans in Iraq and still do so in Afghanistan.